sparkfabrik/company-playbook/content/guides/local-development-environment-configuration.md

 ## Run dnsdock or dinghy http proxy

-If you need to re-run `dnsdock` or `dinghy-http-proxy` for some reasons (maybe you have delete the pods), you can rely on sparkdock scripts:
+If you need to re-run `dnsdock` or `dinghy-http-proxy` for some reasons (maybe you have deleted the pods), you can rely on sparkdock scripts:

 1. Linux